-Grappa is a traditional Italian spirit made from the pressed seeds and skins of grapes (pomace) or “vinaccia” as it’s called in Italian after the must (grape juice) is used in winemaking.
-Grappa is made all over Italy, from Tuscany to Naples, to the Veneto region.
-The process is relatively simple: the leftover pomace is fermented without added sugar or alcohol, as the grape skins present are naturally high in residual sugars.
-After fermentation, the Grappa is distilled, and it becomes a dry, intense, and complex liquor.
+Grappa is a traditional Italian spirit made from the pressed seeds and skins of grapes (pomace) or “vinaccia,” as it’s called in Italian after the must (grape juice) is used in winemaking.
+Grappa is made all over Italy, from Tuscany to Naples to the Veneto region.
+The process is relatively simple: the leftover pomace is fermented without added sugar or alcohol, as the grape skins are naturally high in residual sugars.
+After fermentation, the Grappa is distilled, becoming a dry, intense, and complex liquor.
 Grappa can be very strong, usually between 40 – 45% ABV (80 and 90 proof), but some reach as high as 60% ABV (120 proof).
 It is usually served as a digestive or “Digestivo” at the end of the meal.

 Grappa